 Freeman's August 17 Luxe: Summer Jewels auction features a suite of brooches; discover why you need to add this statement piece to your jewelry collection.

 08/09/2022 News and Film, Jewelry and Watches

-Brooches are making a significant comeback.
-Today, the statement brooch is commonly worn by both women and men of varying ages, as well as by royalty, politicians, and celebrities on the red carpet.
-Most recently, Lady Gaga donned a dramatic, giant gold brooch of a dove holding an olive branch during the 46th Presidential Inauguration.
+Across gender, personal style, and occasion, brooches are making a significant comeback.
+The brooch was first introduced as a functional clip as early as the Bronze Age and has been designed and worn in countless incarnations ever since, but today, the statement brooch is a highlight of the wardrobes of royalty, politicians, and red-carpet celebrities—notably, Lady Gaga donned a dramatic, giant gold brooch of a dove holding an olive branch during the 46th Presidential Inauguration.

-Historically, brooches were most commonly pinned to the left lapel of a coat or blazer.
-Today’s sartorial freedoms, however, allow for much more creative placements, including in clusters, along a pocket, in the hair, as well as affixed to accessories such as hats, bags, and scarves, making these eye-catching pieces a most useful addition to any jewelry collection.
+Historically, brooches have most commonly been pinned to the left lapel of a coat or blazer.
+Today’s sartorial freedoms, however, allow for much more creative placements, including in clusters, along a pocket, in a hairstyle, as well as affixed to accessories like hats, bags, and scarves, making these eye-catching pieces a most useful addition to any jewelry collection.

 Lot 32 | A 14K rose gold and diamond pendant/brooch | Estimate: $1,000-1,500